mysrcs/hugooooo/content/blog/2020-04-20-Prioritizing-simplitity.md

 How do we deliver on this level of reliability and performance compared to these giants?
 The answer is a fundamental difference in our approach and engineering ethos.
-I hope that [forgeperf.org](https://forgeperf.org) is a good start for pushing our industry to mount a serious attack the eternal problems of high performance and reliability once more.
+I hope that [forgeperf.org](https://forgeperf.org) is a good start for pushing our industry to mount a serious attack on the eternal problems of high performance and reliability once more.

 [financial report]: /blog/2020-04-13-sourcehut-q1-2020-financial-report